mattermost/mattermost-test-management/data/test-cases/cloud/ip-filtering/test-3.md

 ---
 # (Required) Ensure all values are filled up
-name: "IP Filtering | Add IP Filtering Rule in System console"
+name: "IP Filtering | Restore workspace from portal if the workspace is blocked"
 status: Active
 priority: Normal
 folder: IP Filtering